tl-its-umich-edu/my-learning-analytics/README.md

  browser 'compare snapshot' and a pop up appears to `Update Snapshot`

 ## Jest Testing
-`docker exec -it webpack_watcher npm test` will run the test suite for the front-end React application.
-[Jest](https://jestjs.io/) is the testing framework used.
-More tests (including back-end tests) are planned for the future.
+Other front-end tests leverage the [Jest framework](https://jestjs.io/).

+To run the Jest test suite, execute the command `docker exec -it webpack_watcher npm test`

+To update snapshots, execute `docker exec -it webpack_watcher npm update-snapshot`

 ## Accessibility